JoJo Starbuck

 Alicia "JoJo" Starbuck (born February 14, 1951, Birmingham, Alabama), is an American figure skater.
 With partner Kenneth Shelley, she is a three-time United States pair skating champion (1970–72) and two-time Olympian (1968, 1972).

 Early life and youth career

 Starbuck was raised in Downey, California and attended Cerritos College, along with Kenneth Shelley.
 She was first paired with Shelley for a show in 1959, when they were small children.
 They started training with coach John Nicks at the Arctic Blades FSC in 1961.

 Championship career

 In their first year of senior competitions, at age 16, they qualified to compete at the 1968 Winter Olympics.
 Both Starbuck and Shelley attended Downey High School, where they performed off-ice lifts with the cheerleading squad, and Long Beach State College.

 Like Shelley, Starbuck was a skilled singles skater.
 While Shelley went on to win the national title in singles as well as pairs in 1972, Starbuck retired from singles competition in 1968.

-Success became found though in pairs.
+Success would be found in pairs.